Protecting Yourself Against Digital Fraud

 Hide Your PIN

-Cover your PIN whenever you’re entering it on a PIN pad and never share your PIN number with someone else.
+Cover your PIN whenever you’re entering it on a PIN pad and never share your PIN with someone else.
 Fraudsters use cameras and skimmers to duplicate cards, withdraw money, make purchases, and attempt to access your account.

 Two people sit at a desk looking at a laptop while one types on it.